Toddlers.. love opening and closing things, don’t they?

 Doors, cupboards, draws, nothing is off-limits.
 If your toddler is anything like mine, then they will look at you as they close the door for the hundredth time, just because they know it annoys you.

-Luckily, there are a number of toys available that cater to toddlers who are hungry for opening and closing things!
+Luckily, several toys are available that cater to toddlers who are hungry for opening and closing things!

-In this post, I am going to give you 5 of the best opening and closing toys for toddlers.
+In this post, I will give you 5 of the best opening and closing toys for toddlers.

 Let’s take a look…